cvidhyac/golang-basics/README.md

 # golang-basics

-* Repo to write down notes as i learn
+* Repo to write down notes as I learn